 My work in college admission counseling is the culmination of my career in higher education.
 The experience and skills I developed as a student, lawyer, law professor and parent enable me to provide expert advice to students and families navigating the college admission process.

 With an early interest in counseling, I earned an A.B. in Psychology at Harvard College.
 After graduating I worked for several years in academic publishing, specializing in the development of standardized assessment and credentialing examinations.
 I then pursued a J.D. at the University of Pennsylvania Law School, where I served as a Legal Writing Instructor and as an editor of the Law Review.
 I practiced labor and employment law at a major Philadelphia law firm before joining the faculty of Widener University School of Law (Wilmington) as a Legal Writing Professor.
 At Widener I served as Associate Director of the Legal Writing Program and also taught courses in labor law and employment discrimination.
 In addition, I chaired the Admissions Advisory Committee.

 Throughout my career in higher education, I have helped countless students express their ideas clearly in writing.
 My teaching style emphasized intensive individualized feedback and personal conferences during which I guided students toward improvement in organization, clarity and style – elements of writing as critical to college essays as to legal memoranda.

-As the parent of a college student, I understand the constellation of emotions – anxiety, excitement, pride – that surrounds the college admission process.
+As the parent of a college graduate, I understand the constellation of emotions – anxiety, excitement, pride – that surrounds the college admission process.
 I am sensitive to the concerns and expectations that inform decisions about where to apply, where to matriculate, and how to fund a college education.